huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 restriction specified in {{connection-resume-and-0-rtt}}.

 Clients SHOULD use resumption tickets only once, to reduce risks of tracking by third parties.
-Privacy conscious clients SHOULD NOT use session resumption if their IP address or location has changed, to reduce risk of tracking by the servers.
+Clients SHOULD NOT use session resumption if their IP address or location has changed, to reduce risk of tracking by the servers.

 Clients could receive address validation tokens from the server using the